The-Gate-Project/AerieBG1/BG1Aerie/Readme-BG1Aerie.txt

 Simply unrar to your game directory (For me its C:\Program Files (x86)\BeamDog\Games\00766\), and then double click the file �setup-BG1Aerie.exe�, and follow the instructions.

-To uninstall, just double click setup-TenyaThermidor.exe again.
+To uninstall, just double click setup-BG1Aerie.exe again.

 Version 2.0